by ProcureDeskLast Updated : Apr-21-2020

 The other point to note here is that even if you have existing vendor relationships, it might be worthwhile to negotiate the cost for each project.

 It could be that increased scope can provide you with better price points.
-For some materials, the demand and supply situation keeps on changing, so it is doesn’t hurt to check the market every time you have to source the materials.
+For some materials, the demand and supply situation keeps on changing, so it doesn’t hurt to check the market every time you have to source the materials.

 This step is very critical because this is where we realize the cost savings by effectively managing the purchasing process.